 The Flute Society of Washington, Inc.

-Held at the Mid-Atlantic Flute Convention
+Mid-Atlantic Flute Convention

 General Competition Rules, applies to all competitions:

 - All applicants must be current FSW members at the time the entry is submitted.
 If chosen as a finalist or to perform at the convention, applicants must also be current members at the time of the convention and register for the convention by January 25, 2021.
 To join the FSW or renew membership, go to fsw.net/membership/join-the-society.
 Note: The Young Artist Competition requires a full membership.

 - All applicants must complete an application which includes an audio file through fsw.net.
 The application including audio file must be submitted by November 1, 2020 at 5:00 pm EST. No late entries will be accepted.
 Online applications accepted beginning August 1, 2020, 9:00 am EDT.

 - If entering more than one competition, a separate application and recording must be completed for each competition.

 - Audio recordings MUST be an mp3, mp4a, m4a or wav file.
 The final round for the 2021 Young Artist, Collegiate Soloist and the Student Honors competitions will be by video recording.

 - The link to upload audio file(s) can be found on the registration confirmation email sent after the application has been submitted and fees paid.

 - Recordings should demonstrate the highest possible audio quality so the performance can be evaluated successfully.
 No speaking on the recording.
 Only a continuous performance of the entire work or movement is allowed.
 Recordings must not be edited or contain studio-produced effects.
 By uploading an audition file, applicants agrees the recording is continuous and unaltered.